Hofmann–Löffler reaction

-The Hofmann–Löffler reaction (also referred to as Hofmann–Löffler–Freytag reaction, Löffler–Freytag reaction, Löffler–Hofmann reaction, as well as Löffler's method) is an organic reaction in which a cyclic amine 2 (pyrrolidine or, in some cases, piperidine) is generated by thermal or photochemical decomposition of N-halogenated amine 1 in the presence of a strong acid (concentrated sulfuric acid or concentrated CF3CO2H).
-The Hofmann–Löffler–Freytag reaction proceeds via an intramolecular hydrogen atom transfer to a nitrogen-centered radical and is an example of a remote intramolecular free radical C–H functionalization.
+In organic chemistry, the Hofmann–Löffler reaction (also referred to as Hofmann–Löffler–Freytag reaction, Löffler–Freytag reaction, Löffler–Hofmann reaction, as well as Löffler's method) is a cyclization reaction with remote C–H functionalization.
+In the reaction, thermal or photochemical decomposition of N-halogenated amine 1 in the presence of a strong acid (concentrated sulfuric acid or concentrated CF3CO2H) generates a nitrogen radical intermediate.
+The radical then abstracts an intramolecular hydrogen atom to give a cyclic amine 2 (pyrrolidine or, in some cases, piperidine).

-Historical perspective
+History

-In 1878, the structure of piperidine was still unknown, and A. W. Hofmann made attempts to add hydrogen chloride or bromine to it in the belief that the compound possessed unsaturation (i.e. he performed standard alkene classification test reactions).
-In the course of his studies, A.W.
-Hofmann synthesized a number of N-haloamines and N-haloamides and investigated their reactions under acidic and basic conditions.
+In 1878, the structure of piperidine was still unknown, and A. W. Hofmann believed it was unsaturated.
+Following standard analytical technique, Hofmann added hydrogen chloride or bromine to it in an attempt to induce hydrohalogenation.
+Instead, he produced N-haloamines and N-haloamides, whose reactions under acidic and basic conditions he investigated.